AlaricTheBlu/Bootcamp_homework/11-Network-Security/SubmissionFile(11).md

 alert tcp $EXTERNAL_NET $HTTP_PORTS -> $HOME_NET any (msg:"ET POLICY PE EXE or DLL Windows file download HTTP"; flow:established,to_client; flowbits:isnotset,ET.http.binary; flowbits:isnotset,ET.INFO.WindowsUpdate; file_data; content:"MZ"; within:2; byte_jump:4,58,relative,little; content:"PE|00 00|"; distance:-64; within:4; flowbits:set,ET.http.binary; metadata: former_category POLICY; reference:url,doc.emergingthreats.net/bin/view/Main/2018959; classtype:policy-violation; sid:2018959; rev:4; metadata:created_at 2014_08_19, updated_at 2017_02_01;)
 ```

-1. Break down the Sort Rule header and explain what is happening.
+1. Break down the Snort Rule header and explain what is happening.

-   Answer:
+   Answer: The header makes it so that this rule will only occur for tcp packets from an HTTP port of an external device that arrive at any port on a home net device.

 2. What layer of the Defense in Depth model does this alert violate?

    Answer: